 An activity that is approved by the Squadron has also been approved at our next level of Command for insurance purposes.
 Each of these activities includes at least one Squadron staff, or more, depending upon the number of cadets anticipated to be involved with the event.

-Our normal venues are all documented on the Squadron Web page at http://2vandenbos.wordpress.com/squadron-locations/ and are also included in both the weekly email notices and the Squadron online calendar http://2vandenbos.wordpress.com/calendar/.
+Our normal venues are all documented on the Squadron Web page at https://2vandenbos.wordpress.com/squadron-locations/ and are also included in both the weekly email notices and the Squadron online calendar https://2vandenbos.wordpress.com/calendar/.
 With this you will notice that not one single persons home is listed as a valid location of a Squadron activity.

 This being said, the purpose of this notice is not to stop cadets from getting together as friends outside of cadets but to ensure parents and guardians are aware of what is and is not a Squadron Activity, i.e. properly supervised cadet activity that is insured and what is just a private get together that is not covered by Military Supervision and League insurance.